 Momentum behind the company, which sits at the intersection of sports and NFTs, has swelled in recent months with Sorare raising $680m in a series B funding round last month.

-It seems not everyone is sold on the concept with Max Heinemeyer, Director of Threat Hunting at Darktrace, recently warning that security remains a major concern.
+Not everyone is sold on the idea however, with Max Heinemeyer, Director of Threat Hunting at Darktrace, warning that security remains a major concern.

 “While NFTs are easy to purchase, they are notoriously complex to secure,” said Heinmeyer.
 “Individual investors may not understand the risk or how to secure NFT football cards properly, which is something cyber criminals will take advantage of.”